 Accessibility & prescription status

-In Austria, LNG EC and UPA EC are available behind the counter from pharmacies, which means that EC is available from pharmacies without a prescription but is not on the pharmacy shelves and needs to be requested from the pharmacist in order to purchase.
+In Austria, LNG and UPA EC pills are available behind the counter from pharmacies.
+That is, EC pills are available without a medical prescription but are dispensed only in pharmacies.

 Cost